Okhayeeli/funds_transfer/README.md

    i.
 PCI-DSS:	Payment Card Industry Data Security Standard ii.
 GDPR:	General Data Protection Regulation

    Some importances of the two compliance standards above are:

-a. ## Protecting Sensitive Data:
+## Protecting Sensitive Data:
    Ensures secure handling of payment card details (PCI-DSS) and personal data (GDPR) to prevent breaches and fraud.

-b. ## Building Customer Trust
+## Building Customer Trust
    Shows users their data is handled responsibly, fostering confidence in the application.

-c. ## Avoiding Financial Penalties
+## Avoiding Financial Penalties
    Non-compliance can lead to heavy fines

-d. ## Legal and Regulatory Obligations
+## Legal and Regulatory Obligations
    Ensures the application adheres to global and local laws for data security and privacy.

-e. ## Reducing Data Breach Risks
+## Reducing Data Breach Risks
    Implements strong security measures like encryption, access control, and breach notifications.

-f. ## Enhancing System Security
+## Enhancing System Security
 Encourages secure development practices and continuous monitoring to prevent vulnerabilities.

-g. ## Global Interoperability
+## Global Interoperability
    Compliance ensures the app can operate legally across borders, especially in the EU and with global payment systems.

-h. ## Competitive Advantage
+## Competitive Advantage
    Demonstrates reliability and security, attracting more users and businesses.